Literary and colloquial readings: Min Nan

-For more explanation, see Literary and colloquial readings in Hokkien.

 Min Dong

 In the Fuzhou dialect of Min Dong, literary readings are mainly used in formal phrases and words derived from the written language, while the colloquial ones are used in more colloquial phrases.
 Phonologically, a large range of phonemes can differ between the character's two readings: in tone, final, initial, or any and all of these features.

 The following table uses Foochow Romanized as well as IPA for some of the major differences in readings.

 Gan

 The following are examples of variations between literary and colloquial readings of Chinese characters in Gan Chinese.